HGVSnomenclature/hgvs-nomenclature/docs/recommendations/general.md

         * "**r.**" for an RNA reference sequence (transcript)
     * numbering of the residues (nucleotide or amino acid) in relation to the reference sequence used should **follow the approved scheme** ([_see Numbering_](../../background/numbering))
 * two variants separated by one or more nucleotides should be described individually and **not** as a "delins"
     * exception: two variants separated by one nucleotide, together affecting one amino acid, should be described as a "delins": ****NOTE:**** the SVD-WG is preparing a proposal to modify this recommendation.
 To apply the current rule one needs to know whether the two variants are in a coding sequence and affecting one amino acid.
 Recommendations should be general.
-The new recommendation will be: **two variants separated by less then two nucleotides should be described as a “delins”**
+The new recommendation will be: **two variants separated by less then two nucleotides should be described as a "delins"**
 * **3'rule**: for all descriptions the most 3' position possible of the reference sequence is arbitrarily assigned to have been changed
     * the 3'rule also applies for changes in single residue stretches and tandem repeats  (nucleotide or amino acid)
     * the 3'rule applies to ALL descriptions (genome, gene, transcript and protein) of a given variant